clangordon/physics-bioweapon/README.md

 * 20241028; Elizabeth; 1000mg lithium carbonate, 300mg clozapine
 * 20241029; Modupe; 150mg clozapine

 * 20241029; Terry wants to forcibly remove me from Hollybank within the next few hours.
 I am being moved to Elmleigh Hospital.
-Terry has hinted that my phone and laptop will be forcibly removed from me when I arrive at Elmleigh.
+Terry has hinted that my phone and laptop will be forcibly removed from me again when I arrive at Elmleigh.
 I am waiting for a taxi.

 #### Maps of Melbury Lodge, Hollybank and Elmleigh; “Nazi buildings” on UK soil